Conveniently Located to Serve Rutherford, Verona, Bergen and Essex Counties

 - FUTURE TREATMENTS: Studies show that repeating your filler treatment within the 4 to 9 month range, before the product has fully dissipated, will enhance your results and make your results last much longer.
 One week prior to your next treatment, avoid taking aspirin, ibuprofen, Aleve, vitamin E supplements, fish oil, and herbal supplements (gingko biloba, ginseng, and garlic) because these all can make you bruise more easily.

+After your treatment session, please follow all filler instructions as closely as possible.
 Enjoy your new look and remember that satisfaction is our goal.
 Please contact our office with any questions.
 Immediately report any symptoms that are out of the ordinary, such as worsening pain or worsening discoloration of the skin.